yangersss/growwithme/README.md

-TODO add grow with me homepage, created by Eddie Yang for a dumbass hackathon
+TODO add grow with me homepage, created by Eddie Yang for hacknc2023